itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

 8. Click through the different results tab to see the data visualized in different ways.

 9. Notice how on any of the results tabs that are tables, you can download the data at the top right of the table.
 You can also configure the columns and fields.
 On the data visualization tab, you can download the graphics or raw data.
+In the rest of the tutorial, we will use data that has been previously filtered, configured, and downloaded.

     | <img src="./images/image004.png" /> |
     | :---------------------------------: |
     |   *Download graphics or raw data*   |

-In the rest of the tutorial, we will use data that has been previously filtered, configured, and downloaded.
 Now that you've actually examined the data, a moment to reflect on this data using the McKittrick quote from earlier, as well as the [Jamelle Bouie piece you read before class](https://www.nytimes.com/2022/01/28/opinion/slavery-voyages-data-sets.html).

 > [![q]][l]
 >
 > 1. In a few sentences (no more than 5), describe what you think McKittrick is saying in that excerpt you read above.
 How does her point relate to the argument that Bouie made in his article about the SlaveVoyages database?
 What impact should their arguments have on the way you approach making a map or doing research with this data?

-# Start an ArcGIS Pro Project File & Folder
+# Start an ArcGIS Pro Project File and Folder

 As always, when starting a new ArcGIS Project, it is very important to determine <u>where</u> you will be saving all GIS data and project files before you start, since Pro makes you choose a <u>home folder</u> when opening the software.